Andy Gray (footballer, born 1977)

-Andrew David Gray (born 15 November 1977) is a former professional footballer who last managed Leeds United's under-18 team.
+Andrew David Gray (born 15 November 1977) is a former professional footballer.

-He is the son of the former Scotland defender Frank Gray and nephew of Leeds United legend Eddie Gray.
-His cousin Stuart Gray was also a pro footballer.
-His son Archie is a young professional at Leeds United.

 Andy Gray started his career as a midfield player but later moved into a forward position.
-Gray began his career with Leeds United, and has also played for Nottingham Forest, Charlton Athletic, Bury, Preston North End, Oldham Athletic, Barnsley, Bradford City, Sheffield United, Sunderland and Burnley.
-He has also won two caps for Scotland, against Lithuania and New Zealand in 2003.
+Gray began his career with Leeds United and he later played for Nottingham Forest, Charlton Athletic, Bury, Preston North End, Oldham Athletic, Barnsley, Bradford City, Sheffield United, Sunderland and Burnley.
+He also won two caps for Scotland, against Lithuania and New Zealand in 2003.